 If you generally buy the better models of things, then get a better scanner too.
 Scanners are indeed optical instruments.
 Better scanners have features like high quality optical lens, greater dynamic range, lower noise levels, finer steps on the stepping motor, much faster interfaces, and better bundled software.
 Other than speed, these may be subtle features on the surface, and some of us may never notice, but many people, particularly the commercial users, think spending a little more is very worthwhile.

 Frankly, in scanning, like in photography, I believe that user skill and attention can make a greater difference than the equipment.
-The quality of the original photo is quite important too, and the tools do count of course, like in photography, the pros don't use the cheapest stuff.
+The quality of the original photo is quite important too, and the tools do count, like in photography, the pros don't use the cheapest stuff.
 But a little skill can compensate for a lot, and like photography, I'd bet on inexpensive equipment in skilled hands over a rank novice with all the best equipment.
 But the scanning skill is easy enough to acquire, it only requires being interested enough to investigate.

 Home and web site goals are typically light requirements for a scanner.
 Prices have plummeted, a $125 flatbed scanner is pretty decent for scanning photo prints, but it is far from the best model.
 Scanners in the range of $500 and up are faster, and primarily provide better dynamic range, which is really only needed for scanning film.